 Step-by-step plan crowdfunding

 When you start with crowdfunding you not only gather resources to carry out your project, you also connect a group of people to your project.
 Your crowdfunding campaign therefore becomes part of your overall project: it is a part of your financing mix and also of your marketing plan.
-We set up a campaign in this step-by-step plan is about setting up a campaign.
+This step-by-step plan is about setting up a campaign.

 On this page